Marinading time: at least 30 minutes, overnight if possible

 maple syrup to pour

-Put the pan over a medium heat.
-Melt the remaining butter in the pan and then pour into a small bowl.
-This should leave the pan with a lightly greased surface.
-After cooking each pancake, smear the pan with melted butter to keep it lightly greased using a wodge of kitchen paper.
+Now to cook the pancakes.
+Get the frying pan/skillet really hot.
+Remove from heat and melt the remaining 28g (1 oz) (2 tbsp) butter.
+Pour the butter into a small bowl which should leave the pan with a lightly greased surface.
+After cooking each pancake, smear the pan with a little melted butter, using a wodge of kitchen paper, to keep it lightly greased.

-Divide the pancakes between four plates and top each with a spoonful of the reserved sweetened butter.
-Now they just need the maple syrup.
+To serve, stack three pancakes on each of the other warmed plates and top each stack with a spoonful of the reserved sweetened butter.

 These buttermilk pancakes with apple and maple syrup are thicker, North American-style pancakes.
 The addition of the buttermilk in the pancakes and the topping of sweet dessert apples, all smothered with maple syrup, make this a delicious dessert.